FemtoEmacs/Sumerian/lesson-six-ama-gi/README.md

 # AMA GI
-Perhaps the most influential Sumerian text is Entemena's cone about ama-gi.
+Entemena's cone about ama-gi is the most influential Sumerian text.
-Let us try to translate it.
+Let's try to translate it.
 The first column has ten lines.

 ![image](https://github.com/user-attachments/assets/ea634fac-e6ff-410a-a917-78c8d6677de4)

 Let us select three lines of column 2, the last line of column 3, and the lines about ama-gi in column 4.

 ![image](https://github.com/user-attachments/assets/212262bb-aa63-44b2-b966-512ca37111fb)

 ## Annotations
 I want to invite you to help me with the translation.
-You can make a pull request, if you disagree with my decisions about the reading or the interpretation of the famous cone.
+You can request a pull if you disagree with my decisions about reading or interpreting the famous cone.

 (cn an lugal e2 mush3 ra)\
 𒀭𒈗𒂍𒈹𒊏\